xan105/node-powertoast/README.md

 The recommended NodeRT scope is the official [@nodert-win10-rs4](https://github.com/NodeRT/NodeRT) but unofficial [@nodert-win10-20h1](https://github.com/MaySoMusician/NodeRT) is also supported.
 `@nodert-win10-20h1` is _"easier"_ to compile nowadays as it supports vs2019 and targets a more up to date Windows 10 SDK.
 But as per the author's instruction it should be considered experimental.

+⚠️ Electron ≥ 14 : NodeRT should be loaded in the main process [NodeRT#158](https://github.com/NodeRT/NodeRT/issues/158)

 <details>
 <summary>@nodert-win10-rs4 (recommended)</summary>